RalfJung/dyn-nsupdate/README.rst

 webserver.
 Please read this guide carefully and make sure you understand the security implications of what you are doing. setuid wrappers are not toys!

-Let's setting up the setuid wrapper.
+Let's first set up the setuid wrapper.
 To compile it, you will need cmake and boost, including the regex and program_options boost packages.
 Starting in the source directory, run::